edgett/PalmHill.BlazorChat/README.md

 ### Step 1: Download and Place the Language Model
 1. **Download the Language Model:** First, you'll need to download the appropriate Llama 2 language model for the application.
-Any GGUF/Llama2 model should work and can be downloaded from Hugginface.
-We reccomend selecting a model that will fit your VRAM and RAM from [this list](https://huggingface.co/TheBloke/Orca-2-13B-GGUF).
+Any GGUF/Llama2 model should work and can be downloaded from Huggingface.
+We recommend selecting a model that will fit your VRAM and RAM from [this list](https://huggingface.co/TheBloke/Orca-2-13B-GGUF).

-    For testing Chat [TheBloke/Orca-2-13B-GGUF](https://huggingface.co/TheBloke/Orca-2-13B-GGUF/blob/main/orca-2-13b.Q6_K.gguf) was used and requires at least 13gb VRAM.
-    For testing Embedding [TheBloke/Mistral-7B-OpenOrca-GGUF](https://huggingface.co/TheBloke/Mistral-7B-OpenOrca-GGUF/blob/main/mistral-7b-openorca.Q4_K_M.gguf) was used and requires at least 7gb VRAM.
+    For testing [TheBloke/CapybaraHermes-2.5-Mistral-7B-GGUF](https://huggingface.co/TheBloke/CapybaraHermes-2.5-Mistral-7B-GGUF/blob/main/capybarahermes-2.5-mistral-7b.Q8_0.gguf) was used and requires at least 10gb VRAM.

 2. **Place the Model:** Once downloaded, place the model file in a designated directory on your system.
 Remember the path of this directory, as you'll need it for configuring the application.